Today's Top Gainer

 34. STATUTORY AUDITORS:

-The Statutory Auditors M/s.
-Meena N. Shetty & Co., Chartered Accountants, Mumbai, has vacated its office by operation of law and new auditors, M/s.
-Varsha Sangai & Co., Chartered Accountant having Firm Registration No.063381 are appointed for a period of next 5 years subject to ratification of appointment in every year.
+M/s.
+Varsha Sangai & Co., Chartered Accountant having Firm Registration No.063381 is appointed as a Statutory Auditors for a period of next 5 years subject to ratification of appointment in every year till the conclusion of the Twenty Sixth Annual General Meeting of the Company to be held in the year 2022.

 35. AUDITORS OBSERVATION & REPORT: